 Objective/Strategy Concrete Pictorial Abstract and Guidance Using concrete and pictorial strategies to inform the abstract (equation ).
-Part part-whole We part- whole model the relationship between numbers.
-Starting in the whole and Use pictorial representations for the parts.
+Part part-whole Use part- whole model to model the relationship between numbers.
+Starting in the whole andmoving objects into the parts.
+Use pictorial representations for the parts.
 10 - 3 = 7 10 - 7 = 3 Subtractio n Counting back Move beads away from the whole number, sliding beads away from the whole.
 Move objects away from the whole counting backwards.
-Using a number line begin on largest number and jump backwards. $\int \frac{1}{7} \frac{1}{4} \frac{1}{3} \frac{1}{4} \frac{1}{5} \frac{1}{6} \frac{1}{7} \frac{1}{18} \frac{1}{19} \frac{1}{20}$ 7 - 4 = 3 12 - 4 = 8
+Using a number line begin on largest number and jump backwards. $\overbrace{7-4=3}^{\bullet}$ 7 - 4 = 3 12 - 4 = 8

-Ten frame Using a ten frame to ad numbers together.
-8 - 1 = 7
+Ten frame Using a te frame to a numbers together.
+8 - 1 = 7 2

 Objective/Strategy Concrete Pictorial Abstract and Guidance Using concrete and pictorial strategies to inform the abstract (equation ).
 Multiplicatio Equal groups equally.
-There are two groups of three. n Counting on in 2's, 5's and 10's Using concrete objects to represent counting. $\begin{array}{c ccccccccccccccccccccccccccccccccccc$ 0, 2, 4, 6, 8, 10.
+There are two groups of three. n Counting on in 2's, 5's and 10's Using concrete objects to represent counting.
+Using a number line to show difference in counting up in 2's, 5's and 10's.
+0, 2, 4, 6, 8, 10.
 0, 5, 10, 15, 20, 25.
 0, 10, 20, 30, 40, 50.
-Using a number line to show difference in counting up in 2's, 5's and 10's.

-Objective/Strategy Concrete Pictorial Abstract

-and Guidance Using concrete and pictorial strategies to inform

-the abstract (equation ).

-Sharing There are two groups of three.
+Objective/Strategy Concrete Pictorial Abstract and Guidance Using concrete and pictorial strategies to inform the abstract (equation ).
+Division Sharing There are two groups of three.

-Division

 Share objects equally